1twalters01/1twalters01/README.md

 I am currently focusing on improving my data analytics skills and my use of the DjangoREST framework in my freetime.

-I do quite a lot of freelancing in my freetime so progress on my project may be slow.
+I do quite a lot of freelancing in my spare time so progress on my project may be slow.

 ## Tech stack
 Listing things of note: